E-Bike Items for Sale - Here's a photo journal of items that I'm trying to clear out of my workshop.

 I'm not sure why this cell imbalance occurs, and why always Cell 7, the cell at the highest potential.
 I do know that after I manually bled current from Cell 7 and the other high cells, as much as a few hundred mAh each, so that their voltages were reduced to below the average cell voltage, I was able to increase the battery's overall capacity by as much as 10%.

 Another trick I discovered to increase battery capacity is to charge the battery fully, until the BMS cuts off current.
 Then discharge the battery at several Amps for 5-15 seconds, using a dummy load if necessary.
 Then put the battery back on the charger at a low charge rate, say, 1-2 Amps instead of 4-8 Amps.
-I was able to recover about 8% of a battery's capcacity by doing a slow charge to top of charge.
+I was able to recover about 8% of a battery's capcacity by doing a slow charge to top off the charge.

 Fortunately, I had my batteries constructed with a JST-XH connector tapping each cell's voltage so that I could examine cell behavior individually and to charge/discharge each cell individually, if necessary.
 I have to wonder how many commercial e-bike batteries show reduced capacity due to cell imbalances caused by poor voltage balancing function in a battery's BMS.
 In the future I will add this manual cell balancing step prior to my annual capacity test.
 I hope that this critical step will extend the useful life of my rather substantial investment in batteries.